Home

 How often is this tracker updated?

-Quarterly, with ad-hoc updates when a major case lands.
+Monthly, with ad-hoc updates when a major case lands.
 Each entry shows the source we verified it against.
-The "Last updated" date at the top is the source of truth — if it's more than 6 months old when you read this, the data may be stale.
+The "Last updated" date at the top is the source of truth — if it's more than a couple of months old when you read this, the data may be stale.

 Why isn't there a case for my country?